wjbarberjr/CSPB-3308-Team-3/SQL_TESTING.md

 This table stores data related to specific workouts.

 __Fields:__
+- id INT - (the primary key identifier for the "workouts" table)
 - user_id INT [ref: > users.id] - (this field holds user information pulled from login page.
 ID is important to saving all user info across all pages)
 - start_datetime DATETIME - (This field holds the time of the beginning of a workout)
 - end_datetime DATETIME - (This field hold the end time of a workout)